anthony-bernaert/ftdi-jtag-programmer/README.md

 ## Features
 - Based on the FT2232H chip
+- USB-C connector
+- On-board resettable fuse to protect your host's USB port
 - 1 JTAG port
   - Programs and debugs Lattice, AMD/Xilinx, Altera/Intel, and probably also other FPGAs through their respective toolchains
   - Standard 2 mm Xilinx 2x7 header connector
   - Also has a 6-pin 2.54 mm header for use with jumper wires
   - Voltage reference input pin configures the I/O voltage (2.5-5V)
+  - An LED indicates presence of an external VREF voltage
 - 1 UART port
   - Generic serial communication through virtual COM port
   - 6-pin 2.54 mm header, pinout compatible with FTDI's TTL-232R cables
   - Configurable 5V output or voltage reference input (2.5-5V) (*)
+  - An LED indicates presence of an external VREF voltage
 - Buffered I/O pins with surge protection
   - Outputs are current-limited
   - Inputs are 5V tolerant